bySharkster/temp-turbo-default/README.md

 ## Development

-To start the development server for the Next.js application:
+To start the development server for the Digital Sunsets App:

-1. **Navigate to the Next.js app directory**:
+1. **Navigate to the Digital Sunsets App app directory**:
     ```sh
-    cd apps/next-app
+    cd apps/web-app
     ```

 2. **Start the development server**: